Last updated: August 16th, 2023

 And that leads to…

-Monetizing your passion: a better alternative to electric scooter stocks?
+Monetizing your passion: a better alternative?

 As with any investment, the electric scooter market requires upfront cash and plenty of risk tolerance.
 Huge growth is possible—even likely—but far from inevitable.
 The bottom could fall out of the industry entirely, and there are plenty of company-specific risks, too.